Halloween of Days Gone By

 Explain Why This Matters

-Then, instead of battling over candy on Halloween and other events, your child will have a better understanding as to why it’s being limited and will be more receptive to trading or donating come November 1.
+Then, instead of battling over candy on Halloween and other events, your child will have a better understanding as to why traditional sweets are being limited.

 When you’re given a box of candy, don’t gulp it all down; eat too much chocolate